drudru/understanding_redo/README.md

 On the first run, it will build its database about the project (checksums and dependencies).
 It is able to integrate new files and dependencies on every run.

-That is basic 'redo' in a nutshell.
-If you understand that, you understand the vast majority of redo.

-To take it a little further, there is more functionality. 'redo' has a system for using a 'default.do'.
-For example, if you said, redo-ifchange xyz.md, the 'do' file searched for would be 'xyz.md.do' then 'default.md.do'.
-That way you can just have a single file (in this case converting MarkDown to HTML), to handle a class of files.
-In order for these scripts to run, they take the target info as command line arguments.
-In fact, all '.do' files take these arguments.

-With this added functionality, a build system can be described with just a few 'do' files.